higherordertech/lit-protocal/READEME.md

 ## [AccessControl & Encryption](https://developer.litprotocol.com/sdk/access-control/quick-start)

 You can use the Lit network to encrypt your data and store it privately on the open web.
 This guide will show you how you can encrypt a simple message with Lit, create an Access Control Condition (ACC), and permit decryption by users who meet the condition you set.

+Encryption and Access Control Summery:

+1 client encrypts raw data and get an encrypted data that can be shared to anyone This step encrypts, the raw data and different decryption check condition, in json format (playground: https://lit-share-modal-v3-playground.netlify.app/) that will be executed/enforce in step 2.

+2 client decrypt the encrypted data using the password returned from calling server encryption flow (where the check condition defined in json will be executed and enforced)

 ### Rules